PuddyClub/Discord-Interactions-JS/README.md

 A simple way to interact and manage discord slash-commands.

 # Credits
+This module has been forked to be adapted to the scripts of the Tiny Pudding Server repositories.
-The first version made by https://github.com/MatteZ02/discord-interactions.
+The first version was made by https://github.com/MatteZ02/discord-interactions.

 # Usage
 You need to choose whether to type a Bot Token or a User Token.